 Fresh vegetables are an important part of a healthy diet.
 Unfortunately, many people ruin their nutritional value by slathering them with butter or dousing them in oils to fry them up.
 Here are eight different ways to season and cook your vegetables without using butter and oil, so that they stay healthy and also taste interesting.

-5. A Twist of Citrus.
-Add a little bit of fresh citrus juice on top of freshly steamed vegetables to give them a unique tasty flavor.
+Add a little bit of fresh citrus juice on top of freshly steamed vegetables to give them a uniquely tasty flavor.
 Lemon is most popular and can be used on just about everything (lemon atop broccoli is a favorite of mine personally).
 But experiment with fresh lime, orange and grapefruit juice, too.

-7. Make a Sauce.
-Marinades are great but they aren’t the only way to soak your veggies in flavor.
+Marinades are great, but they aren’t the only way to soak your veggies in flavor.
 Another option is to boil the veggies inside of a sauce.
-Try broccoli cooked in Alfredo sauce, potatoes in curry sauce or mushrooms in red sauce.
+Try broccoli cooked in alfredo sauce, potatoes in curry sauce, or mushrooms in red sauce.

 Depending on your taste buds you might like some salsa or hot sauce on top of your favorite steamed veggies.
 Mushrooms and baby corn with some spicy hot sauce on top is a super favorite of mine!